InvoxiPlayGames/x360-research/homebrew/xebuild/freeboot-like_patches.md

 Removes a check in HvxLoadImageData after a call to XeCryptMemDiff on a SHA-1 hash of an XEX's memory page(?).

-### Unknown HvxResolveImports patches
+### HvxResolveImports revision check patches

 `0x2AA80` = `60000000`

 `0x2AA8C` = `60000000`

-Patches two checks in HvxResolveImports.
-No idea what they do yet.
+Patches two checks in HvxResolveImports to bypass STATUS_REVISION_MISMATCH.

 ### Initialisation and syscall 0 shellcode.